Asplenia

 Treatment / Management

 As noted, patients with asplenia are at a significantly increased risk of severe bacterial infection, especially from encapsulated microorganisms.
 As a result, efforts have been made over the last decade to improve the prevention, early detection, and management of infections encountered in asplenic patients.
 The most common bacterial pathogen leading to infection in patients with asplenia is Streptococcus pneumoniae.
-According to one study by Waghorn et al., up to 87% of asplenic patients were found to have been infected with Strep. pneumoniae.[12]
+According to one study by Waghorn et al, up to 87% of asplenic patients were found to have been infected with Strep. pneumoniae.[12]
 To avoid morbidity, regardless of the cause of their asplenia, all patients should be counseled to receive vaccinations against these encapsulated bacteria.
 Vaccinations are recommended before splenectomy and after the surgical removal.
-For those with functional asplenia (or autosplenectomy), it is also advised to continue aggressive vaccination schedules.
+Individuals with functional asplenia (or autosplenectomy) are also advised to continue aggressive vaccination schedules.
 Before planned surgery for splenectomy, it is recommended that patients receive the pneumococcal conjugate vaccine (PCV-13) 8 weeks in advance, as well as the pneumococcal polysaccharide vaccine (PPSV-23), Haemophilus influenzae type B vaccine (Hib), and the quadrivalent meningococcal conjugate vaccine 14 days before surgery.[6]

-Overwhelming post-splenectomy infection is common especially in children younger than 16 years old due to their immune immaturity.[10]
+Overwhelming post-splenectomy infection is common, especially in children younger than 16 years old, due to their immune immaturity.[10]
 Patients with asplenia who present with signs of infection should be immediately started on broad-spectrum antibiotics until further testing can isolate the causative microorganism.
 According to the Surviving Sepsis Campaign guidelines, patients suspected of sepsis should be started on antibiotics within 1 hour to avoid poor outcomes.[14]
 Aggressive intravenous (IV) hydration should also be promptly initiated as per standard sepsis guidelines and as part of supportive care.
 Since asplenic patients are prone to developing septic shock, they may also require vasopressors to maintain their blood pressure.
 In certain circumstances, mechanical ventilation may be necessary if patients develop respiratory failure.

 Differential Diagnosis